cheryl-qian/cheryl-qian/beginner-projects/NOTES.md

 #### Tue Jan 14, 2025

 Learning is hard...and one thing I have always struggled with is staying organized.
-I'm going to use this as a brain dump so other lost coders might be able to follow along.
+I'm going to use this as a brain dump so other lost programmers might might be able to follow along.
+I could totally use stack overflow but I'm too lazy to create an account right now.

 Questions: